 off Ranmore Common Road, Dorking, Surrey, RH5 6BE 0845 371 9542

 Hidden deep in the Surrey hills in National Trust woodland, close to Polesden Lacey, this hostel is accessible only by walking or cycling and is all the more attractive for it.
-It's a converted 17th-century cottage that is well-equipped for self-caterers, with wood-burning barbecues in the beautiful gardens and an open fire inside, but don't rock up expecting any en-suite luxuries after your efforts – all the washrooms are outdoors, although they do have a self-catering kitchen and dining room, a lounge, drying room and a cycle store.
-They do, however, have some fabulous two-bedroom safari tents that really make the most of the location – and this is without doubt a great location for glamping.
-The cottage is surrounded by footpaths and bridleways that meander into Surrey's gorgeous countryside, and there is no end to the exploring you can do from one of the YHA's best hostels for walkers.
-Besides Polesden Lacey (a Regency mansion with Edwardian gardens), there's Denbies winery (England’s largest single estate vineyard) and Bocketts Farm in Fetcham, where you can feed the animals.
+It's a beautifully converted 17th-century cottage that is well-equipped for self-caterers, with wood-burning barbecues in the beautiful gardens and an open fire inside.
+Just don't rock up expecting any en-suite luxuries – all the toilets and showers are in a separate building outside, although they do have a self-catering kitchen and dining room, a lounge, drying room and a cycle store.

-This hostel is available for exclusive hire.
+This hostel is also available for exclusive hire.
 Click here for details.

 Have your say

 You must be signed in to leave a review, please sign in or register with us to continue.Sign In

 Old London Rd Mickleham near Dorking Surrey RH5 6DU

 Cosy village pub with food and comfortable upstairs rooms.

 Funky bar and top-quality restaurant housed in a converted 17th century congressional church